DNScale Infrastructure and EU Operations

 This page is the operational reference for DNScale's infrastructure and EU operating model — the auditable facts behind what we sell.
 It exists for two audiences: customers doing supply-chain due diligence under NIS2 Article 21(2)(d) or equivalent regulations, and engineers evaluating whether DNScale's network meets their latency, resilience, and compliance requirements.

-We update this page as the network changes — new PoPs, new peers, new certifications.
-The most current state is always here; the DNScale status page and post-incident blog cover live operational state.
+We update this page as the network changes — new PoPs, new peers, and certification status changes.
+It is intended to be the public operational reference; the DNScale status page and post-incident blog cover live operational state.

 Two Anycast Networks — EU and Global